To frame or not to frame?

 When framing work it’s imperative to protect the surface of the wax.
 Never place a frame directly upon the wax.
 If you like the more traditional look of a frame coming slightly over the image make sure that there are spacers build into your frame and the frame does not touch the surface of the wax.

-Most encaustic artists use ‘floater frames’ which are available in a number of styles, heights, and depths.
+Most encaustic painters use ‘floater frames’ which are available in a number of styles, heights, and depths.
 The art is attached to the back thus allowing for a variable space between the art and the side of the frame.
 It’s your choice how far back to set your work just make sure it’s far enough to protect the entire face if laid face down on a table.

 When I do frame my work, I use floater frames usually leaving a ¼ inch gap between the frame and the work.
 This is a personal preference, it isn’t wrong to have the frame almost butt up to the piece.